How Many Steps in a Mile? Walking + Running Guide

 How many steps do you take per day?
 Share your walking and running progress by tagging @Runstreet on Instagram to get cheered on.
 If you need a training plan to crush your fitness goals, head to our Training Center.
 Happy stepping to you! 😊

-Marnie Kunz is a NASM-certified trainer and USATF- and RRCA-certified running coach, dog lover, Akita mom, and writer based in Brooklyn, NY.
+Marnie Kunz is a NASM-certified trainer and USATF- and RRCA-certified running coach, a dog lover, an Akita mom, and the founder of Runstreet.
+She is based in Brooklyn, New York.

 Marnie Kunz